tecton-ai/tecton-terraform-setup/emr_sample/README.md

     VPC ID where all AWS Services will be deployed.

 * `eks_subnet_ids` :
-    Subnets [Private] where the EKS cluster will be deployed
+    Subnets [Private] where the EKS cluster will be deployed.

 * `public_subnet_ids` :
-    Subnets [External] where the EKS cluster will be deployed
+    Subnets [External] where the EKS cluster will be deployed.

 * `eks_manager_security_group_id` :
-    Security Group ID for the EKS Manager needed by Tecton to deploy the EKS Cluster
+    Security Group ID for the EKS Manager needed by Tecton to deploy the EKS Cluster.

 * `eks_worker_security_group_id` :
-    Security Group ID for the EKS Worker needed by Tecton to deploy the EKS Cluster
+    Security Group ID for the EKS Worker needed by Tecton to deploy the EKS Cluster.

 * `rds_security_group_id` :
-    Security Group ID for RDS Postgres Instance needed by Tecton for metadata
+    Security Group ID for RDS Postgres Instance needed by Tecton for metadata.